Moradi66/intro-to-android-workshop/Part-2/instructions.md

    We also want this to be in the centre, so set `android:layout_centerHorizontal = true`

-   Let’s enter something here - with `android:text = 26`
+   Let’s enter something here - with `android:text = Temperate`

-   We want this to be more prominent than our _Temperature_ view, so let’s specify the text size to _36sp_.
-We can also specify whether this is **bold** or _italics_ - let’s have this **bold** so set the `android:textStyle = bold`.

    Notice that the new view overlaps the preview view?
 We now need to tell the layout to place our new TextView below the previous TextView.

-   In order to do so, we need to enter `android:layout_below` and after `=` enter the ID of the TextView we want to align below.
-As we’ve named the first TextView which says “Temperature” `@+id/temperature_label`, we can start typing `temperature_label` and Android Studio will automatically complete this for you.
+   In order to do so, we need to enter `android:layout_above` and after `=` enter the ID of the TextView we want to align above.
+As we’ve named the first TextView which says “26” `@+id/temperature_value`, we can start typing `temperature_value` and Android Studio will automatically complete this for you.

-   **Note**: It will now say this - `android:layout_below = @id/temperature_label`.
+   **Note**: It will now say this - `android:layout_above = @id/temperature_value`.
 Where has the `+` gone?
 Well, when we’re defining the name of the layout, we have to enter `@+id` at the start to specify _adding a new ID_.
 That’s why when we refer to this after creation we no longer need to tell Android Studio to add a new ID.

    Now that this is done, we’ll need to give this view an ID too.